rkumar/bugzy.txt/README.markdown

 in the email header like format with title, description, severity, date_created, type, fix, comments, log, status, etc.

+Mails are sent using the 'mail' command if specified.

 Currently, it is very new, help is not documented, just wait a week or 3 before using.